 Samsung Electro-Mechanics is not complacent about evaluating risks of business partners.
 Improvement measures are devised based on the results of onsite diagnosis, and diverse joint efforts are poured in with business partners so that risks can actually be minimized.
 Based on the evaluation results, we have selected some companies where improvement had to be made.
 As a consequence of the joint efforts have been poured in with business partners so that risks can actually be minimized.

 Samsung Electro-Mechanics continuously strives to improve the environment and human rights in conflict and high-risk areas by establishing a responsible supply chain management system.
-Samsung Electro-Mechanics does not use conflict minerals (3TG: Tantalum, Tin, Tungsten, Gold) and cobalt that are unethically mined from 10 conflict zones and global high-risk areas.
+Samsung Electro-Mechanics does not use conflict minerals (3TG: Tantalum, Tin, Tungsten, Gold), cobalt and Mica that are unethically mined from 10 conflict zones and global high-risk areas.
 Accordingly, Samsung Electro-Mechanics operates a supplier management process that thoroughly investigates whether the product contains conflict minerals or cobalt in order to provide products that have passed through normal distribution processes before reaching its customers.

 Should the supplier fail to provide sufficient information necessary to check whether responsible minerals have been used, should the supplier intentionally provide information that is different from the truth, or should any risk be found within the supplier's supply chain that had not been appropriately acted against, Samsung Electro-Mechanics may suspend any further business with such partners.